Sam Cane: 2020-2024: Captaincy, Rugby World Cup and retirement

 Cane being awarded his 100th cap on 28 September 2024.

 Sam Cane replaced Kieran Read as captain of the All Blacks on 6 May 2020.

-As captain from 2020–2023, Cane, along with the All Blacks more generally, experienced a turbulent World Cup cycle, with heavy criticism placed on his captaincy, alongside All Blacks coach Ian Foster.
+As captain from 2020–2023, Cane, along with the All Blacks more generally, experienced a turbulent World Cup cycle.
+As a result, heavy criticism was placed on his captaincy, alongside the coaching role of Ian Foster.
 This included a first series defeat to Ireland, and a 7–35 defeat to South Africa in 2023, which is the All Blacks worst defeat in history (surpassing Australia's 21–point victories over New Zealand in 1999 and 2019).

 Cane captained the All Blacks at the 2023 Rugby World Cup and earned plaudits for his form throughout the tournament.
 He led his team to victory by 28-24 against Ireland in the quarter-final and a comprehensive 44-6 win over Argentina to secure a place in the 2023 Rugby World Cup final against South Africa.
 However, in the final he was red-carded in the 28th minute and forced to watch the rest of the game from the sideline as his team lost 11-12 to South Africa.

 Although Cane remained contracted to NZ Rugby through to 2025, he took a sabbatical to play in Japan for Suntory Sungoliath rather than play in the 2024 Super Rugby Pacific season.
 In May 2024 Cane announced he would not seek to play for the All Blacks in the 2025 season and NZ Rugby had granted him an early release from his contract.
 He remained available, if selected, to play during the 2024 season but would not be the team captain.
-From 2025 he would play solely for his Sungoliath club in Japan.He played in 9 tests in 2024 including the end of season tour victories over Ireland and England..
+From 2025 he would play solely for his Sungoliath club in Japan.
+He played in 9 tests in 2024 including the end of season tour victories over Ireland and England.